 In order to make educated decisions about how you are going to make ends meet you must start by identifying how much you earn and analyzing how you spend your money.
-Most people can easily identify the income part of the equation by simply looking at their pay stub.
-If you have several jobs or earn some of your money in gratuities or from other sources you'll need to make sure you include everything if you want to get an accurate picture of your income.
+Most people can easily identify the income part of the equation by looking at their pay stub.
+If you have several jobs or earn some of your money in tips or from other sources, you'll need to make sure to include everything if you want to get an accurate picture of your income.

 The same is true when analyzing how you spend your money.
 Don't leave anything out.
-In addition to your household, clothing and grocery bills make sure you include irregular bills that you only pay a few times a year (like car insurance) and any cash you are spending daily for transportation, business lunches, morning coffee, cigarettes, etc.
+In addition to your household, clothing and grocery bills make sure you include irregular bills that you only pay a few times a year (like car insurance) and any cash you are spending daily for transportation, lunch, coffee, and cigarettes.

 Monitoring income and expenses for a month or so will help you see where your money is going.
 Now, you must try to create a budget that you can live with.
 Use this budget worksheet.
 You are not alone if your expenses outweigh your income.
 Perhaps there are some things you can do to remedy the situation a bit.